 When you choose a song that you’d like to sing a cappella, you’ll need to listen to it thoroughly to truly understand everything that’s happening in it.
 Decide which parts of the song you’re going to cut and which you’re going to keep, making sure you string the sections together so that they flow smoothly.
 Get rid of overly long instrumental solos, after all, a cappella does not need this.

 If you can find a local group to get in touch with and become part of, that’s great!
-You can get feedback real time and can learn to harmonize with others.
-The internet makes this even easier, because you can join with folks long-distant and create and record all from your homes.
+You can get feedback in real-time and can learn to harmonize with others.
+The internet makes this even easier because you can join with folks long-distant and create and record all from your homes.